- This event has passed.

 - The audit processes

-- Auditor responsibilities
+- Auditor responsibilities and competencies

 - Planning and conducting an audit